corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 This is the most efficient approach, and minimizes allocations.

-But we also provide a simple `Serialize()` extension method to turn your output into a string.
+However, we just want to see what the document is like when serialized.
+We could do all the work of creating an `ArrayBuffer`, and decoding the output to a `string`, but that's a bit of a pain.

-We can use that to confirm that our JSON round-trips correctly.
+Fortunately, we also provide a simple `Serialize()` extension method that does all this for you.

 Add the following code: